httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Method {#content-request-method}

 The `@method` component identifier refers to the HTTP method of a request message.
-The component value of is canonicalized by taking the value of the method as a string.
+The component value is canonicalized by taking the value of the method as a string.
 Note that the method name is case-sensitive as per {{SEMANTICS, Section 9.1}}, and conventionally standardized method names are uppercase US-ASCII.
 If used, the `@method` component identifier MUST occur only once in the covered components.

 For example, the following request message: